gcowen/fundusimageclassification/README.md

 # Prediction of different eye diseases based on fundus photography via deep transfer learning
 This repository contains the code and data used in the paper.
 ## Project Summary
 We propose to utilize a lightweight deep learning architecture called MobileNetV2 and transfer learning to distinguish four common eye diseases including Glaucoma, Maculopathy, Pathological Myopia, and Retinitis Pigmentosa from normal controls using a small training data.
 The inputs to the algorithm are fundus images.
 This project was implemented using the tensorflow framework.
-We include code and data here for each reproduction of the results in the paper.
+We include code and data here for ease reproduction of the results in the paper.

 ## Reproduction Guidance
 All experiments are performed on Google Research Colab (Many thanks to Google!!).